ahmadelmalah/Learning-Project-Symfony-Restaurants-Orders/README.md

 * Plain numbers are now replaced with descriptive-named constants(entity-related and service-related)
 * All naming conventions were revisited
 * All functions were revisited, now maximum service function is 10-line long
+* Javascript functions are grouped in separate .js files with suitable names

 *Code Base Convention Optimizations*